 Support Kids of the World: Helping your children understand that other kids don’t have the privileges they do and need their help can be an enjoyable experience.
 I love what VIVA, a UK based organization does in sponsoring Christmas parties in poor communities around the world.
 They are engaged in many ways to help keep children at risk safe and healthy.
-I have used their child friendly educational prayer resources for years.

 Buy a livelihood for families.
 Gifts that provide a livelihood for those who struggle with hunger and poverty can be particularly meaningful as they empower children and make them realize we can all make a difference in this world.
 World Concern and Heifer Project are just a couple of the organizations that now provide opportunities for the giving of livestock – from chickens to cattle.
 Tearfund UK has a program where you buy a gift voucher and then the recipient decides what they will give.
 This might be more fun for some kids.

 Donate a Bedtime story.
 Many families have few or no age-appropriate books in their home and kids miss out on the important literacy building ritual of bedtime stories.
-First Book is a non profit that works to distribute new books to low income families in schools in the U.S. and Canada.
+First Book is a nonprofit that works to distribute new books to low income families in schools in the U.S. and Canada.

-Make a Loan, help a family.
+Make a Loan, Help a Family.
 This is a great suggestion for older kids that you not only want to encourage to give but who you also want to learn about investing and financial responsibility.
 KIVA and Hope International are two of the many Christian organization that facilitate micro-lending.

 Shed a Light on a Brighter Future.
-One Million Lights is a non profit that aims to provide sustainable, usable lights to homes without electricity in developing countries through a buy one give one model.
+One Million Lights is a nonprofit that aims to provide sustainable, usable lights to homes without electricity in developing countries through a buy-one-give-one model.
 Buy solar-charged lanterns and you keep one and a family in need gets the other – a brilliant (pardon the pun) idea.

 Invite International Students Over for Christmas.
 There are lots of international students who do not have anywhere to go for Christmas.
-Consider inviting some over on either Christmas eve or Christmas day.
+Consider inviting some over on either Christmas Eve or Christmas day.
 Contact your local college or university to find out how to extend this invitation.
 We have done this for the last couple of years.
 It has become a real highlight of the Christmas season for us.
-At the same time get your kids to read up on Christmas traditions from around the world as suggested above.
+At the same time, get your kids to read up on Christmas traditions from around the world as suggested above.